-Agent Information: Used in dye and pesticide production, chemical synthesis, and as a chemical warfare and a riot control agent (COCl 2).
+Agent information: Used in dye and pesticide production, chemical synthesis, and as a chemical warfare and a riot control agent (COCl2).
 At room temperature, phosgene, also called carbonyl dichloride, is a colorless, nonflammable gas with a suffocating odor like new mown hay.
 Odor provides insufficient warning of hazardous concentrations.
-Below 47°F, it is a colorless, fuming liquid; In the presence of water (sweat, saliva, or tears), the liquid or gas slowly hydrolyzes to hydrochloric acid, which can irritate and damage cells.
-Phosgene is toxicologically, part of a group of compounds known as slightly water-soluble irritant gases.
-Route of Exposure: Inhalation is the major route of exposure.
+Below 47 degrees F, it is a colorless, fuming liquid; in the presence of water (sweat, saliva, or tears), the liquid or gas slowly hydrolyzes to hydrochloric acid, which can irritate and damage cells.
+Phosgene is toxicologically part of a group of compounds known as slightly water-soluble irritant gases.
+Route of exposure: Inhalation is the major route of exposure.
 Phosgene is absorbed to some extent by the lungs, but not by intact skin.
 Systemic damage is usually a secondary result of anoxia caused by loss of lung function.
 It is corrosive to the lungs and intact skin.
 Ingestion is unlikely because it is a gas at room temperature.
-Signs and Symptoms: Signs and symptoms vary depending on the route of exposure and level of the exposure.
+Signs and symptoms: Signs and symptoms vary, depending on the route of exposure and level of the exposure.
 Skin contact with the liquid can cause frostbite.
 Signs include pulmonary edema with some mucosal irritation (the greater the water solubility of the agent would lead to greater mucosal irritation), leading to Acute Respiratory Distress Syndrome or non-cardiogenic pulmonary edema, pulmonary infiltrate.
-Symptoms include shortness of breath, chest tightness, wheezing, laryngeal spasm, mucosal and dermal irritation and redness.
-Onset is 1-24 hours up to 72 hours, delayed onset is not common; may have a period of hours where patient is asymptomatic.
-Protective Measures: Utilize appropriate Level Personal Protective Equipment (PPE) as identified by the Environmental Protection Agency and Hazmat protocols.
+Symptoms include shortness of breath, chest tightness, wheezing, laryngeal spasm, mucosal and dermal irritation, and redness.
+Onset is one to 24 hours up to 72 hours; delayed onset is not common.
+There may be a period of hours where the patient is asymptomatic.
+Protective measures: Utilize appropriate Level Personal Protective Equipment (PPE) as identified by the Environmental Protection Agency and Hazmat protocols.
 Persons exposed only to phosgene gas do not pose substantial risks of secondary contamination.
-Persons whose clothing or skin is contaminated with liquid phosgene (ambient temperature below 47°F) can secondarily contaminate response personnel through direct contact or off-gassing vapor.
-Prophylaxis: N/A.
+Persons whose clothing or skin is contaminated with liquid phosgene (ambient temperature below 47 degrees F) can secondarily contaminate response personnel through direct contact or off-gassing vapor.
+Emergency Medical Services and Preparedness Section 24/7 Emergency Contact Number: 1-888-295-5156 Contact Number: 302-223-2999 Revised: 02/2023